MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 Now, connect as the Microsoft Entra administrator user to your Azure SQL database from the Azure portal, and create a user for your managed identity.

-First, create a firewall rule to access the Azure SQL server from portal, as shown in the following steps.
+First, create a firewall rule to access the Azure SQL server from portal, as shown in the following steps:

 1. In the [Azure portal](https://portal.azure.com/), open the Azure SQL server instance `myazuresql20130213`.
 1. Select **Security**, then select **Networking**.
 1. Under **Firewall rules**, select **Add your client IPV4 IP address**.
 1. Under **Exceptions**, select **Allow Azure services and resources to access this server**.
 1. Select **Save**.

 After the firewall rule is created, you can access the Azure SQL server from portal.
-Use the following steps to create a database user.
+Use the following steps to create a database user:

 1. Select **Settings**, then select **SQL databases**.
 Select `mysingledatabase20230213`.
 1. Select **Query editor**.
-On the **Welcome to SQL Database Query Editor** page, under **Active Directory authentication**, find a message like "Logged in as user@contoso.com".
+On the **Welcome to SQL Database Query Editor** page, under **Active Directory authentication**, find a message like `Logged in as user@contoso.com`.
 1. Select **Continue as user@contoso.com**, where `user` is your AD admin account name.
 1. After signing in, in the **Query 1** editor, run the following commands to create a database user for managed identity `myManagedIdentity`.